 Content Marketing Metrics to Measure

-Below are five metrics to revenue which will help you find out which of efforts are paying off.
+Below are five metrics for content marketing revenue that will help you find out which of the efforts are paying off.

 Relevant and attention-grabbing content will reward you with great traffic: the foundation of your content marketing success.
 You are likely to increase revenue when users are interested in your content.
 But building traffic is more than just attracting new users to your website; it’s also about keeping them there.